genesisneo/project-hermes/README.md

 $ gulp --gulpfile ./utilities/qrcode.js --creative creatives/creativeName/XX/_123/preview.html
 ```

 This command will generate a QR code for you to check the page your working on to any mobile devices.
-Please note that this will work on `preview.html`.
+Please note that this will only work on `preview.html`.

 **Browse**